 The Nature Center is now OPEN!!!
 Currently, the hours and days are Tuesday through Saturday, 10 am- 1 pm.
 Please come and enjoy our trail and garden and refreshed exhibits inside!

 The Nature Center was built by BVAS in 1987, in partnership with the City of Oceanside and with support funding from the state’s environmental license plate program.
+In 2014, BVAS renovated the Nature Center, adding a second story view deck.
 The center is located at 2202 South Coast Hwy, adjacent to the 220-acre Buena Vista Lagoon Ecological Reserve.
 The 3,500 square foot facility houses a series of interpretive displays featuring local wildlife, and has a natural history library, small gift shop, and meeting rooms.
-The grounds include a native plant demonstration garden and a short interpretive trail.
-In 2014, BVAS completed a $280,000 renovation to the Nature Center, adding a second story view deck.

 What We Do